0x62b/travel-router/README.md

 # CM5 Router
 A carrier board for Raspberry Pi CM5 with dual 1G ethernet and wifi that turns it into a portable travel router.
 Also supports LTE/5G dongle over USB ([example](https://www.telstra.com.au/internet/mobile-broadband/prepaid/4gx-mf833v-usb-2026)).
+Using OpenWRT for firmware.

 Functions:
 * Dual 1G ethernet